Find Trade Colleges

 50% Freshmen Loans

-The total student population at Highlands College of Montana Tech is 679, which includes 293 full-time undergraduates.
+There are 293 full-time undergraduates at Highlands College of Montana Tech, and 679 students altogether.
 The school has a student-to-faculty ratio of 13 to 1.

 50% of Highlands College of Montana Tech students take out loans to afford college costs.
-The average amount of student loans is $4,822 a year.
+The typical student loan amount is $4,822 a year.
 Highlands College of Montana Tech has a 2.8% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 The early-career average earnings of bachelor’s-degree holders from Highlands College of Montana Tech is $45,530.